Congratulations to our 2025 Winners!

 Properties cannot qualify if they are currently for sale or have received awards in the past 5 years, unless significant renovations have been completed.

 The CBA Judges' decisions are final.
-Nominations are open until June 30, 2025.
+Nominations will be announced in the Spring and will be open until June 30, 2026.

 Austinburg